Anikate-De/WiOS-Website/README.md

-Me and my team members have desigmed our Club (Women in Opem Source) Website.
+Me and my team members have designed our Club (Women in Open Source) Website.
 Have a look at it.